Emotional PPE

 On-demand CAPC webinars that focus on different aspects of leadership, including supporting teams.

-Literature and Thought Pieces on Emotional PPE
+Literature and Thought Pieces on Well-being

 Selected articles and research emphasizing the need to attend to clinician well-being and resilience.